-Chinese herbal medicine (or Chinese herbology i.e. herbalism) is an important part of Traditional Chinese Medicine (TCM), probably the part most used, and it aims at a balance of energy, body and spirit to maintain or restore health.
+Chinese herbal medicine (or Chinese herbology i.e. Chinese herbalism) is an important part of Traditional Chinese Medicine (TCM), probably the part most used, and aims at balancing the internal energy system, body, and spirit of the patient to maintain or restore health.
 Improving Qi flow, stimulating blood circulation, and achieving Yin-Yang balance are the primary goals.

 The use of herbs for health issues is as old as mankind, and all civilizations, old and new, have traditionally used herbs to maintain health and treat illnesses.
 Literature proves that around 200 BC, the use of herbs was fully established in Chinese society, and around the first century CE official medicinal herbal formulas had been developed.

 The classic Chinese book on medicinal herbs was written during the Ming Dynasty (1152-1578) and contains almost 2,000 herbs and extracts.
 In 1990, the Pharmacopoeia of the People’s Republic of China listed more than 500 herbs or extracts, and about 300 complex recipes.

 Apart from the official pharmacopoeia, it’s estimated that there are over 3,200 kinds of herbs, 300 minerals and animal extracts, and over 400 formulas used in China.
 An herbal recipe usually consists of four to twelve different ingredients, being taken in the form of teas (infusions and decoctions), powders, pills, tablets, capsules, extracts, tinctures, syrups, and fresh or dried plant parts used in food and cuisine.